Introduction

 However, these requirements can sometimes feel overwhelming, especially if you’re unsure about your health status or lifestyle choices.

-Moreover, while blood donors often share similar requirements, there can be additional criteria to consider, such as:
+Moreover, while often share similar requirements, there can be additional criteria to consider, such as:

 - Iron levels